briankoser/sfc-listeners-guide/episodes/0096-sci-fi-feedback.md

 notable_moments:
 firsts:
-  - Feedback from Alan Reini
+  - Feedback from Allan Reini
   - Mention of <i class="work-title">Flight of the Angels</i>
   - Feedback from Robin in the UK
 future_episodes: